nanvel/blog/pages/languages/english/grammar.md

 I used to do something ...
 (I did something before)
 I get used to ...
 (I have started to do something)
 To be used to ...
 (Doing it now)

+## Time

+at -> on -> in

+at 10:00
+on Sunday
+on 15-th of May
+in July
+in Summer
+in 1984